jschreuder/Middle/chapter4.md

 ## Next Steps

-With sophisticated middleware patterns mastered, you're ready to explore comprehensive testing strategies in Chapter 5.
-You'll learn how to test middleware pipelines, create reliable test doubles, and build test suites that give you confidence to refactor and extend your Middle applications.
+With sophisticated middleware patterns mastered, you're ready to explore secure by design development in Chapter 5.

 The middleware patterns you've learned here handle the cross-cutting concerns that would otherwise scatter throughout your codebase.
 Middle's explicit composition approach means you always know exactly what's happening to each request - no hidden behaviors, no surprise side effects.